 We all know that there are informal rules and “right” ways to act when attending an event.
 However, a lot of people forget that there are rules when it comes to hosting a party, as well.

 Planning and hosting an event takes a lot of time and effort.
-It’s important to keep hosting etiquette in mind throughout your entire planning process, from choosing your event venue in Lowell, IN to setting up on the day of the party.
+It’s important to keep hosting etiquette in mind throughout your entire planning process, from choosing your event venue in Lowell, IN to set up on the day of the party.

 If you’re hosting an event, here are a few hosting rules to remember: